s17660015-cell/Simple-Quantitative-Asset-Allocation-Engine/README.md

 ### Project Overview
 In this project, I set out to test whether a machine learning approach could build a safer portfolio than traditional financial theory.
 I compared the standard textbook method, **Mean-Variance Optimization (MVO)**, against a more advanced technique called **Hierarchical Risk Parity (HRP)**.

-My main goal was to solve a common problem in finance: traditional models often break down during market crashes because they rely too much on unstable correlations.
-To fix this, I used a clustering algorithm that groups assets based on their behavior.
-I validated the strategy by running a realistic "Walk-Forward" backtest using market data from 2021 to 2025.

 ### Key Features
 *   **Simulating the Future:** I ran a Monte Carlo simulation with 10,000 iterations to map out the "Efficient Frontier," finding the mathematical sweet spot between risk and return.
 *   **Machine Learning Clustering:** Instead of relying on simple linear correlations, I used an algorithm to group assets into a hierarchical "family tree" based on how they move together.